datachainlab/ibc-harmony-client/README.md

 This project is under development.

 ## Presumption

 We presume the following:

 - The target harmony network is after the Staking Epoch

+## Requirements

+ We use the core contracts of [yui-ibc-solidity](https://github.com/hyperledger-labs/yui-ibc-solidity), which provides an IBC implementation in solidity on a target shard chain of Harmony.
 ## Overview

 The client verifies a target shard header submitted and tracks its states for IBC such as the account roots with the height of the contract, the committees of each epoch, etc.